live-keys/livekeys/doc/pages/creating-a-plugin.md

 If you want to build QtQuick based plugins without any dependencies, from here you can simply start adding your items and configure their properties.

-In the [following part](Creating_a_Live_CV_based_Plugin) we will look into linking our plugin to Open CV library and start working with Live CV types to do the actual pixel counting.
+In the [following part](Creating_a_Livekeys_based_Plugin) we will look into linking our plugin to Open CV library and start working with Livekeys types to do the actual pixel counting.